patriciajaquez/marketing_campaigns_analysis/README.md

    ```
 3. Use the sidebar filters to select channels and target audiences, and explore ROI distributions and other visualizations.

+> **Note:** All dashboard insights and visualizations update dynamically based on your filter selections in the sidebar.

 **Features:**
-  - Filter campaigns by channel and target audience
+  - Filter campaigns by channel, type, audience, ROI, revenue, and date range
-  - Visualize ROI by channel (boxplot)
+  - Visualize campaign distributions by channel and type
-  - View filtered data in a table
-  - Easily extend with more visualizations
+  - Compare performance metrics (ROI, revenue, conversion rate) by channel and type
+  - Analyze conversion rates by audience, channel, and campaign type (including grouped comparisons)
+  - Explore temporal patterns (by month and quarter)
+  - View top campaigns by net profit, ROI, and conversion rate
+  - All tables and charts update dynamically based on sidebar filters

 ---